+BRANCHED-CHAIN AMINO ACID INHIBITORS

+Penoxsulam Galleon

-BRANCHED-CHAIN AMINO ACID INHIBITORS Penoxsulam Galleon Rate: For in-water applications: 25 to 75 ppb; may be repeated but not to exceed 150 ppb in an annual season.
-For dewatered (drawdown) applications: 5.6 to11.2 oz product/acre (1.4 to 2.8 oz a.i./acre) to canal or shorelines where plants grow Timing: Apply to water in early spring to early summer (rapid growth).
-For drawdown treatments, apply during mid to late winter before refilling.
+Rate: For in-water applications: 25 to 75 ppb; may be repeated but not to exceed 150 ppb in an annual season.
+For dewatered (drawdown) applications: 5.6 to11.2 oz product/acre (1.4 to 2.8 oz a.i./acre) to canal or shorelines where plants grow

+Timing: Apply to water in early spring to early summer (rapid growth).
+For dewatered treatment, apply during mid- to late-winter before refilling.

 Remarks: Penoxsulam is a slow-acting herbicide and may take 4 to 6 weeks to achieve control.
 For drawdown applications use 20 to 100 gal/acre of spray solution to wet the sediment.

+Imazamox Clearcast

-Imazamox Clearcast Rate: For in-water applications: 50 to 100 ppb.
-For dewatered (drawdown) applications: 64 oz product/acre (8 oz a.e./acre); first flush of water in canals must NOT be used for irrigation Timing: Apply to water in early spring to early summer (rapid growth).
-Dewatered applications should be made in late winter at least 14 days before water will be reintroduced.
+Rate: For in-water applications: 50 to 100 ppb.
+For dewatered (drawdown) applications: 64 oz product/acre (8 oz a.e./acre); first flush of water in canals must not be used for irrigation

+Timing: Apply to water in early spring to early summer (rapid growth).
+For dewatered treatment, apply in late winter at least 14 days before water will be reintroduced.

 Remarks: Use an approved surfactant.